Generalization Error Bounds for Learning under Censored Feedback: Error Bounds on Cumulative Distribution Function Estimates (Ex-post Analysis)

 \subsection{CDF bounds under censored feedback}

-We first present two lemmas that establish how the deviation of $G_m$ and $K_{n-m+k}$ from their corresponding theoretical values relate to the deviation of the full empirical CDF $F_{n+k}$ from its theoretical value $F$.
+We first present two lemmas that establish how the deviation of $G_m$ and $K_{n-m+k}$ from their corresponding theoretical values, {for a given realization of $m$ data points in the censored region}, relate to the deviation of the full empirical CDF $F_{n+k}$ from its theoretical value $F$.

-\begin{lemma}[Censored Region] Let $Z = \{X_i|X_i\leq \theta\}$ denote the $m$ out of $n+k$ samples that are in the censored region.
+\begin{lemma}[Censored Region] Let $Z = \{x_i|x_i\leq \theta\}$ denote the $m$ out of $n+k$ samples that are in the censored region.
 Let $G$ and $G_{m}$ be the theoretical and empirical CDFs of $Z$, respectively.
 Then, { } \end{lemma}

 The (partial) error bound in this lemma shows the maximum difference between the true $F$ and the empirical $F_{n+k}$ in the censored region (i.e., for $x \in (-\infty, \theta)$) can be bounded by the maximum difference between $G$ and $G_m$, modulated by the \emph{scaling} ($\min(\alpha, \frac{m}{n})$) that is required to map from partial CDFs to full CDFs.